LibraryCarpentry/librarycarpentry.github.io/pages/contact.md

 There are several ways to get in touch.

 * Group Email List: [Discuss Library Carpentry Topicbox](https://carpentries.topicbox.com/groups/discuss-library-carpentry).
-Our main communiation channel.
+Our main communication channel.
 Sign up to receive periodic updates.

 * [The Carpentries Slack Channel](https://swc-slack-invite.herokuapp.com).
 Sign up to The Carpentries Slack, add the **#libraries** channel, chat with Library Carpentry community members via our primary chatroom, and get quicker responses.